ku-sldg/plih/_simple/5-Monadic-Interpreter.md

 If applying `a` generates an error, it will be passed through as if `b` generated it.
 If `b` geneates an error, it will be passed through as if `c` generated it.
 Keep going and what you'll end up with is either `Right c(b(a(x)))` or `(Left "error message")`.
 But *you don't write the code to manage errors*.
 The `Either` monad takes care of it for you in the background.
 In essence, this is what a monad always does.
 It takes care of something in the background that is inherent to the computation being performed.
 A monad instance implements a model of computation.

 Now we're getting weird.
-Let's get a bit more concrete and look using the `Either` monad and some notations that make it more comfortable.
+Let's get a bit more concrete and look at using the `Either` monad and some notations that make it more comfortable.

 First let's write an expression that starts with a value, subtracts 10 and squares the result and adds 5: